johanneskastl/ansible-role-OpenWRT_dropbear_authorizedkeys/README.md

 Role Variables
 --------------

+You have two options:

+In case you only need one key added to the `authorized_keys` file, use `ssh_pub_key_location`.

 - `ssh_pub_key_location`: Path to the public key file to be used, defaults to `$HOME/.ssh/.ssh/id_rsa.pub` on the Ansible controller machine

+In case there are multiple keys you want to add, use `multiple_ssh_pub_key_locations`:

+- `multiple_ssh_pub_key_locations`: list of strings, where each contains the path to a SSH publich key file.

+Please note that this variable does not have a default value.

 Dependencies
 ------------